orbs-network/orbs-spec/behaviors/services/publicapi.md

 * Correct virtual chain.

 #### Forward call
-* Execute call on the virtual machine by calling `VirtualMachine.RunLocalMethod` indicating default [block height](../../terminology.md).
+* Execute call on the virtual machine by calling `VirtualMachine.RunLocalMethod` indicating recent [block height](../../terminology.md).
 * Return the result along with the reference block height and timestamp.

 &nbsp;